JdeRobot/RoboticsAcademy/exercises/follow_turtlebot/web-template/README.md

-# Drone Cat Mouse Exercise using WebTemplates
+# Follow Turtlebot Exercise using WebTemplates

 There are two ways to run the exercise using web-template.
 Either one way is fine.